-Mike and I have been enjoying these Grilled Oysters with Bacon Cayenne Butter for several years.
-I finally decided to share the recipe with you along with some helpful tips about the prep.
+Mike and I have been enjoying these grilled oysters with bacon cayenne butter for several years.
+I finally decided to share the recipe with you along with some food photography and recipe tips.
+Let’s dive in!

-A lot of my friends are not into oysters and neither is my Mom.
-But, I forgive them, because each and every one of them loves this recipe.
+A lot of my friends don’t like oysters.
+And, neither does my Mom.
+But, I forgive them, because each and every one of them LOVES this recipe.
 My mom frequently asks when Mike is making his grilled oysters again.
-And, after a recent shrimp boil at our friend’s house, our grilled oysters disappeared before Mike and I got to have one.
+And, after a recent shrimp boil at our friend’s house, our grilled oysters disappeared before Mike and I even got to have one. <insert single tear here>

-This recipe requires both Mike and me to be stationed at the grill.
-One person manages the shucking without spilling the liquor and the other adds the butter topping while making sure the oysters don’t get over cooked.
+This recipe requires both Mike and me to be stationed at the grill, because the shucking of oysters and adding the butter is tricky if you’re on your own.
+Two hands isn’t enough.
+One person manages the shucking and the other person adds the butter while making sure the oysters don’t get over cooked.

 - 3 slices hickory-smoked or applewood-smoked bacon